 Imagine that you have to sell the house you grew up in.
 For those of you who have had to do this, I’m sure just thinking about it brings back a wash of memories.

 Your house is your home.
 How many times have you heard that maxim?
 The words have different connotations.
 The word home has emotional connections to it.
 A home has memories, meanings, and the commitment of your heart.
 The word house, however, doesn’t have those emotional ties.
 It’s a roof over your head, a place to sleep at night, and where you currently live, but a house is, at its core, wood, brick, and concrete.

-How does the difference affect you and your finances?
+How does the difference in Endowment Effect you and your finances?

 In any given transaction, there are two selling numbers: the amount the buyer is willing to pay (WTP) and the amount that the seller is willing to accept (WTA).
 If the WTP is greater than the WTA, there should be a sale.
 In general, one person’s WTA and WTP should be the same for the same item; namely, if there was a rock on the ground that was worth $1, then you should be willing to pay $1 for the rock and accept $1 if someone paid you for the rock.

 However, this isn’t how humans work.
 We are much more likely to place a higher value on something simply because we own it rather than if we didn’t own it.
 So, for that same rock, if it was YOUR rock, you’d want more for the rock (it’s YOUR rock, after all!) than you’d be willing to pay for the rock that you didn’t own.
 This has been proven by Princeton professor and Nobel Price winner Daniel Kahneman in experiments involving random objects such as pens and mugs.